Personal Income Tax Portugal

 However, the taxpayer may elect to include such items in taxable income in the tax return, being taxed at marginal tax rates that vary between 14.50% and 48%.

-Investment income paid by non-resident entities without a permanent establishment in Portugal, but which are domiciled in a blacklisted jurisdiction, are liable to a tax rate of 35%, either by withholding tax or by the autonomous rate.
+Capital income paid by non-resident entities without a permanent establishment in Portugal, but which are domiciled in a blacklisted jurisdiction, is subject to a tax rate of 35%, either by withholding tax or by the autonomous rate.

 • 4.
 Rental income